Joaom123/tip-calculator-angular/README.md

 ## Welcome! 👋

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

 ## The challenge

 Your challenge is to build out this tip calculator app and get it looking as close to the design as possible.